flipt-io/flipt-client-sdks/flipt-engine/README.md

-# Flipt Client Engine
+# Flipt Engine

-This is the client engine for Flipt.
-It is responsible for evaluating context provided by the native language client SDKs and returning the results of the evaluation.
+This is the FFI layer for the Flipt client-side SDKs.
+It is written in Rust and exposes a C API for the SDKs to use.

 ## Architecture